 Report files are another good source of troubleshooting information.
 You may view the individual test results of a batch run in the JavaTest Summary window, but there are also a wide range of HTML report files that you can view in the JavaTest ReportBrowser or in the external browser or your choice following a test run.
-See Test Reports for more information.
+See link:using.html#GBFVK[Test Reports] for more information.